Mishrakumarakhil/Netflix-GPT/README.md

 - unsubscribed to the onAuthStateChange callback.
 - Register for TMDB API for api and get access token
 - Get Data from TMDB now playing
+- Create Component for Maincontainer with Video BG and Video Info
+- Get Data for trailer key through TMDB movies id.
+- Custom hooks for get MovieData and trailer key.

 # Features